– Asia 8,848.86m / 29,032ft.

 Costs Include (in addition to standard Mount Everest program):

 - Rental of altitude chamber system for 1-month duration of pre acclimatization

-- Helicopter flights in Nepal, Kathmandu to Mount Everest base camp and return
+- Shared helicopter flights in Nepal, Kathmandu to Mount Everest base camp and return

 - All permits and equipment for the climb including extra oxygen